rubygems/bundler/doc/development/SETUP.md

         $ alias dbundle='/path/to/bundler/repo/bin/bundle'

+## Development setup with Docker

+1. [Fork the Bundler repo](https://github.com/bundler/bundler), and clone the fork onto your machine. ([Follow this tutorial](https://help.github.com/articles/fork-a-repo/) for instructions on forking a repo.)

+2. Build the docker image from root.

+        $ docker build -t bundler .

+3. Enter the container and start coding.

+        $ docker run -it -v $PWD:/home bundler bash

 ## Debugging with `pry`

 To dive into the code with Pry: `RUBYOPT=-rpry dbundle` to require pry and then run commands.